When three’s a conflict, it’s time to address the Drama Triangle in our workplace interactions.

 Frustrated manager (looking to amend behaviour): “Chris, we need to speak about the fact that you’re often late for work.
 You know we’re busy and it’s just not fair on everyone else.”
 (Challenger)

 Late colleague: “I’m really sorry.
-I’ve been having some problems at home and I’m finding it difficult to leave the house on time.”
+I’ve been having some problems at home and I’m finding it difficult to leave the house on time, but I’m thinking about how to make changes.”
 (Creator)

 Frustrated manager: “Ok, let’s book in some time to talk about some possible solutions.”
 (Challenger)